 PORTER CABLE PCFP72671 Finish Nailer/Compressor Combo Kit

-PORTER-CABLE PCFP72671 is much more than just a finish nailer.
+PORTER-CABLE PCFP72671 is much more than just a finishing nailer.
 It’s a complete package that includes an air compressor, a finish nailer, air hose and all the needed fittings.
 The finish nailer uses standard 16-gauge nails that can be 1 to 2 ½ inch in length.

 The pump, that is included, is 6 gallons in capacity and can provide compression up to 150 psi.
 The whole setup is maintenance free which makes it convenient for average users.
 The compressor runs on 120V which makes it ideal for home use.
 It can also be rigged to run on a car’s alternator with the proper electrical converters.
 The hose is 25 feet long which makes the user experience awesome as you don’t have to worry about the compressor you can just hook up your nail gun and get to work.